imitelis/Full_Stack_Open_Exercises/part9/README.md

 You could use eg. [Icons](https://mui.com/material-ui/material-icons/) or some other [Material UI](https://mui.com/) component to get appropriate visuals for your listing.

-You should use a `switch case`-based rendering and exhaustive type checking so that no cases can be forgotten.
+You should use a `switch case`-based rendering and <em>exhaustive type checking</em> so that no cases can be forgotten.

 Like this:

 ![plot](./exercises-media/35a.png)

-The resulting entries in the listing could look something like this:
+The resulting entries in the listing <em>could</em> look something like this:

 ![plot](./exercises-media/36a.png)